HimankB/HimankB/README.md

 ##Fun Fact🌟
-I also love Astrophysics and Playing Guitar![Alt Text]
+I also love Astrophysics and playing the Guitar!